-In this article, we’ll explore what healthcare providers expect patient lead conversion rates to be, what they actually are and some key strategies for increasing conversion rates on medical practice websites.
+In this article, we’ll explore what medical practices expect new patient lead conversion rates to be, what they actually are and some key strategies for increasing conversion rates on medical practice websites.

 Expectations vs. Reality

 Why is there such a disconnect between the desired conversion rate and reality?

-Some companies simply haven’t been measuring conversion rates, so they don’t have a place to start.
+It’s because most marketers simply haven’t been measuring conversion rates, so they don’t have the right frame of reference to start.
 But the reality is – even if they’re measuring conversion rates, they don’t have the industry benchmarks to provide a context for how high or low those conversion rates are.

 What’s A Patient Conversion In Healthcare, Anyway?